Talent and Economic Development

 The Talent and Economic Development Department of Michigan and its subsidiary agencies work to provide the connections, expertise and innovative solutions to drive continued business growth, build vibrant communities, create affordable housing, generate tourism and attract and retain key talent to fill Michigan’s vast pipeline of opportunities.

 Ted will work relentlessly to innovate, create, cultivate and collaborate on strategies and programs that effectively utilize taxpayer dollars to drive continued business growth, build vibrant communities, create affordable housing, generate tourism and attract and retain key talent to grow Michigan’s economy, now and in the future.

-He sits on the board of the Michigan Strategic Fund, the Michigan State Housing Development Authority and the Michigan Land Bank.
-Curtis formerly served on the Michigan Tourism Commission.
+Hendges serves on the boards of the Michigan State Housing Development Authority and the Michigan Land Bank.

-A native of Terre Haute, Ind., Curtis is a graduate of Indiana State University and lives in Onsted with his wife and three children.
+He is a Michigan native and a graduate of Grand Valley State University.
+Hendges lives in Alto with his wife and two children.